DIOGOODELLI/lolquickinfo/README.md

         </h2>
         <br>
          <h3>
-	This product is not endorsed, certified or otherwise approved in any way by Riot Games, Inc. or any of its affiliates.
+		LOL QUICK INFO isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.
 	</h3>
       </center>
       <table style="width:100%;  border: 1px solid black; border-collapse: collapse;">